haeminjung12/CNN-for-droplet-sorting/README.md

 ## Usage
 1. Start MATLAB and add this folder to your path.
 2. Run the script with the directory of your images.
 If you omit the argument, a folder picker appears.
+You can re-open a folder later to continue labeling; existing `droplet_labels.mat` entries are restored when the bounding boxes match.

    ```matlab
    droplet_labeler('path/to/your/images');